 - (Deck 7) Tourism Hub (Tour Desk) provides passengers with information on accommodation and tours in Tasmania available for booking.
-It also sells National Park Passes and fishing licences.
+It also sells National Park Passes and fishing licenses.

 - (Deck 7) Admirals Gaming Lounge is fitted with arcade machines.

-- (Deck 7) Duty-Free Shop is a retail selling alcohol (liquors, beers, wines), tobaccos, perfumes and cosmetics, sunglasses, watches, jewelry, designer clothes and accessories, electronics and gadgets, toys, confectionery, special occasion gifts and souvenirs.
+- (Deck 7) Duty-Free Shop is retail selling alcohol (liquors, beers, wines), tobaccos, perfumes and cosmetics, sunglasses, watches, jewelry, designer clothes and accessories, electronics and gadgets, toys, confectionery, special occasion gifts, and souvenirs.

 - (Deck 7) Two Cinemas (48-seat movie theater lounges) are fitted with modern technology and offer multiple screenings per voyage.
 Cinema tickets cost AU$10 (adult), AU$7,50 (pensioner), AU$5 (kids 3-15 yo).

-- (Deck 7) ATM (cash machine) is next to Information Desk (Reception).
+- (Deck 7) ATM (cash machine) is next to the Information Desk (Reception).